Proof Pressure vs. Burst Pressure in Heavy-Duty Pressure Gauges

 - Reotemp heavy-duty gauges are proof-tested to 130 % of range (110 % above 5 000 PSI) and burst-tested to 1.5 to 10 × the rated range, depending on scale.

-- ASME B40.100 recommends steady operation between 40 to 65 % of span and never above 75 %.
+- ASME B40.100 recommends steady operation between 25 to 75 % of span

 Why Engineers Ask About “Proof Pressure”